Lei-Cong/Spin-Dependent-5th-Force-Limits/README.md

 As a reference, one may consult the format of the exotic potentials presented in the RMP review: [**Spin-Dependent Exotic Interactions**](https://doi.org/10.48550/arXiv.2408.15691).

-The repository serves as a \textbf{live} webpage designed to present the latest experimental results.
+The repository serves as a **live** webpage designed to present the latest experimental results.
 For contributions or to include your new results, please feel free to contact Dr. Lei Cong (congllzu@gmail.com), Dr. Wei Ji (weiji001@uni-mainz.de), or Prof. Dmitry Budker (budker@uni-mainz.de).

 ### Citation